djbrieck/brieckspro/content/posts/pomodoro/index.md

 - this works for tracking hours worked
 - functions as a todo listing / backlog
-- show what you spent your time working on for the day
+- records what you spent your time working on for the day

 Every day using a text editor I create a new text file, with the current date as the file name.